Carmenda-nl/carmenda_pseudonymize_core/README.md

 ![Linter](https://img.shields.io/badge/linter-flake8-4B8B3B)

 **Carmenda Pseudonymize** is a solution designed to pseudonymize textual data for care organizations.
-This tool leverages the **Deduce** algorithm to effectively mask sensitive information, ensuring compliance with data privacy regulations.
+This tool leverages the **[Deduce](https://github.com/vmenger/deduce)** tool (Menger et al. 2017) [1] algorithm to effectively mask sensitive information, ensuring compliance with data privacy regulations.
 Built with **Polars** for enhanced performance, it is ideal for efficiently handling large datasets.

 ## Features